Search Prehistoric Creatures

 Morganucodon watsoni

-The Morganucodon is an early mammal-like creature that lived during the Late Triassic to Early Jurassic period, approximately 205–195 million ...
+Morganucodon is one of the earliest mammal-like creatures ever discovered, living during the Late Triassic to Early Jurassic period, approximately 205-195 million years ago.
+This tiny, shrew-like animal is a crucial ...

 Learn More →